mohanapriyan2006/DSA_leetcode/leetcode_2025_feb.md

 Example 1:

 Input: nums = [3,4,2]
-Output: 6
+<br/>Output: 6
-Explanation: You can perform the following operations:
+<br/>Explanation: You can perform the following operations:
 - Delete 4 to earn 4 points.
 Consequently, 3 is also deleted. nums = [2].
 - Delete 2 to earn 2 points. nums = [].
 You earn a total of 6 points.
 Example 2:

 Input: nums = [2,2,3,3,3,4]
-Output: 9
+<br/>Output: 9
-Explanation: You can perform the following operations:
+<br/>Explanation: You can perform the following operations:
 - Delete a 3 to earn 3 points.
 All 2's and 4's are also deleted. nums = [3,3].
 - Delete a 3 again to earn 3 points. nums = [3].
 - Delete a 3 once more to earn 3 points. nums = [].